 But the common mistake is to compare it with the achievements of others, as a measure of where we’re supposed to be at.

-The reality is, even if you managed to eclipse someone else's achievements by their life's measures, if it is not true to your own purpose, you would not be happy.
-That person might be happy, but not necessarily you.
+The reality is, even if you managed to eclipse someone else’s achievements by their life’s measures, if it is not true to your own purpose, you would not be happy.
+That person might be happy in your place, but not you.

 It is useful to take guidance from others in terms of what you need to survive, to have basic resources and skills to start with.
 However, in terms of what it looks like when you thrive – not even you know that.
 But only you can discover it.